andreparrish/andreparrish/README.md

 ## 🚀 What I'm Working On

-I'm currently enhancing my skills in cybersecurity and participating in capture the flag (CTF) challenges.
+I'm currently working through practical cybersecurity exercises, focusing on the TryHackMe Security Engineer learning path.
 I'm also exploring open-source projects related to cybersecurity.

 Let's make the digital world a better place, one secure connection at a time! 🛡️